User Guide Cancel

 Style attributes of individual characters in a Text layer

-In addition to using text expressions to set style attributes of the entire Text layer, you can also set style attributes of individual characters in the layer.
-A benefit of this per-character control is automatic reflowing of text, such as when scaling letters, using superscript, and using a different font, just as you would expect from using substring styling from the Character panel.
+In addition to using text expressions to set style attributes for the entire Text layer, you can also set style attributes for individual characters in the layer.
+A benefit of this per-character control is the automatic reflowing of text, such as when scaling letters, using superscript, and using a different font, just as you would expect from using substring styling from the Character panel.

 Examples